-The beautiful Inch Island is located in Lough Swilly in co.Donegal.
-This is not a ‘true’ island anymore because in 1855, The Lough Swilly Railway Company drained marshland beside the island and created two man made embankments.
+The beautiful Inch Island is located in Lough Swilly in County Donegal.
+This is not a ‘true’ island anymore because, in 1855, The Lough Swilly Railway Company drained marshland beside the island and created two man-made embankments.
 Over time, this area has attracted large numbers of migratory birds.
-These colonies are now of international importance and include Whooper Swans, Greenland White Fronted Geese and Greylag Geese.
-On the south west side of the island you can find the ruins of a castle built in 1454.
+These colonies are now of international importance and include Whooper Swans, Greenland White Fronted Geese, and Greylag Geese.
+On the southwest side of the island, you can find the ruins of a castle built-in 1454.
 This was built by the O’Doherty clan as part of their network of castles that surrounded the Inishowen peninsula.
 The castle was in ruins by 1600 and although badly damaged, is still worth a visit.
-Inch was once a very wealthy island as it possessed some of the finest land in Donegal.
+Inch was once a very wealthy island as it possessed some of the finest arable land in Donegal.
 In the past, drainage techniques were not advanced and much of the land was waterlogged, but Inch, because of its geography was naturally drained.